Laguerre-Gaussian pulses for spin-polarized ion beam acceleration: Discussion

-at the focal point \cite{Hu2022}.
-This force expels ions on the outside of the plasma channel, but focuses ions close to the central axis.
-Notably, the strength of the LG mode is zero on the optical axis.
-Thus, particles that are initially located close to this axis, will be compressed on-axis while experiencing relatively weaker electromagnetic fields which could otherwise lead to depolarization.
-The mechanism here is similar to the dual-pulse MVA scheme, where two Gaussian pulses propagating side-by-side were used.
+Again, due to the simplified nature of the model, the relative magnitude of the extrema do not coincide with PIC simulations, but the general behavior with respect to the radial coordinate $r$ does.
+Most importantly, the analytics reproduce the fact that there only is a weak azimuthal field component around $r=0$.
+Therefore, particles close to the optical axis only experience small contributions to spin precession from the azimuthal magnetic field, which ensures the high degree of beam polarization.
+The mechanism here is similar to the dual-pulse MVA scheme\cite{Reichwein2022}, where two Gaussian pulses propagating side-by-side were used.
 The dual-pulse scheme already presented an improvement over the single-pulse approach, generating similar field structures as in the LG case, however only in one plane.
-Using LG pulses leads to improved collimation of the central filament while maintaining a high degree of spin polarization.

 As we have seen in the different PIC simulations, the matching of laser and target parameters is crucial for efficient Magnetic Vortex Acceleration.
 For conditional MVA, such a condition relating laser and target parameters was found by Park \textit{et al.}: